One dimensional gapped quantum phases and enriched fusion categories: Abstract

 \section{Abstract}

-In this work, we use Ising chain and Kitaev chain to check the validity of an earlier proposal in \arXiv{2011.02859} that enriched fusion (higher) categories provide a unified categorical description of all gapped/gapless quantum liquid phases, including symmetry-breaking phases, topological orders, SPT/SET orders and certain gapless quantum phases.
-In particular, we show explicitly that, in each gapped phase realized by these two models, the spacetime observables form a fusion category enriched in a braided fusion category.
-In the end, we provide a classification of and the categorical descriptions of all 1-dimensional (the spatial dimension) gapped quantum phases with a finite onsite symmetry.
+In this work, we use Ising chain and Kitaev chain to check the validity of an earlier proposal in \arXiv{2011.02859} that enriched fusion (higher) categories provide a unified categorical description of all gapped/gapless quantum liquids, including symmetry-breaking phases, topological orders, SPT/SET orders and CFT-type gapless quantum phases.
+In particular, we show explicitly that, in each gapped phase realized by these two models, the spacetime observables form a fusion category enriched in a braided fusion category such that its monoidal center is trivial.
+We also study the categorical descriptions of the boundaries of these models.
+In the end, we obtain the classification of and the categorical descriptions of all 1-dimensional (spatial dimension) gapped quantum phases with a bosonic/fermionic finite onsite symmetry.